Our commitment to customers during COVID-19

 With COVID-19 continuing to impact people and countries around the world, teams everywhere are moving to remote work.
 Earlier this week, I posted a letter from Lily Zheng, our colleague in Shanghai, detailing her team’s experience using Microsoft Teams to work from home during the outbreak.
 Lily’s team is one of many.
 Here at Microsoft in the Puget Sound, we’re encouraging our teams to work from home as much as possible, as are many organizations in this region.
 And we expect this trend to continue across the world.
 At Microsoft, our top priority is the health and safety of employees, customers, partners, and communities.
-By making Teams available to as many people as possible, we aim to support public health and safety by keeping teams connected while they work apart.
+By making Teams available to as many people as possible, we aim to support public health and safety by keeping teams connected with tools like videoconferencing and instant messaging while they work apart.

 As we have read through your responses to Lily’s letter, it has become clear that there are two big questions on your minds.
 First, how can people access the free Teams offerings that Lily referenced?
 Second, what is our plan for avoiding service interruptions during times of increased usage?
 Below, you’ll find detailed answers to both.
 And over the next few days we’ll be sharing more tips, updates, and information related to remote work here.
 So check back often.

 Teams is a part of Office 365.
 If your organization is licensed for Office 365, you already have it.
 But we want to make sure everyone has access to it during this time.
 Here are some simple ways to get Teams right away.